-In basketball, Coach Wooden used to say that when playing defense, you need to concentrate on the offensive player’s jersey and not their head.
-I have always viewed this physical picture as a good metaphor specifically pertaining to this spiritual truth: In order to discern true salvation in another, concentrate on the manifestations of their heart, not what comes out of their mouth.
+In basketball, Coach Wooden used to say that when playing defense, you need to concentrate on the offensive player’s jersey and not his head.
+I have always viewed this physical picture as a good metaphor specifically pertaining to this spiritual truth: In order to discern true salvation in another, concentrate on the manifestations of his heart, not what comes out of his mouth.
 That’s the only way you can keep from getting faked out.

-In addition to what Jesus and Paul have stated in Matthew and Ephesians, notice what the Apostle John states in this regard (1 John 3:8-9):
+In addition to what Jesus and Paul have stated in Matthew and Ephesians, notice what the Apostle John states in this regard in 1 John 3:8–9: